[Updated July 2024]

 Swimming or sitting in water is also a great way of keeping cool.
 Dog proof paddling pools are great – the inflatable ones often succumb to punctures from claws – and some dogs will choose to just climb in and lie down.
 Swimming in open water is not only a great way to cool down, but also excellent exercise for hot dogs.
 Sadly during summer blooms of blue-green algae can render small lakes and ponds dangerous to dogs, so keep an eye out for warning signs and learn how to recognise the problem here.

 Cooling coats and mats are becoming increasingly popular, but be aware there is no robust evidence to support their use, yet.
-We are in the process of evaluating one, so watch this space for updates!

 Cooling a hot dog

-If like Murphy here (on the paddle board), your dog likens water to a dog eating monster, you may struggle to get them into a paddling pool or stream for a quick dip.
+If like Murphy here (below on the paddle board), your dog likens water to a dog eating monster, you may struggle to get them into a paddling pool or stream for a quick dip.
 Applying water with spray bottle, or sponge to the legs, inner thighs, belly and neck is the next best advice.
-Dogs with a heavy coat and become water logged, and can take an age to dry, so targeting the areas with less hair, like the belly and thighs, can provide some relief, without causing too much of a wet dog smell.
+Dogs with a heavy coat can become water logged, and can take an age to dry, so targeting the areas with less hair, like the belly and thighs, can provide some relief, without causing too much of a wet dog smell.

 Allowing your dog to drink is incredibly important.
 Dehydrated dogs get hotter when exercising , and are at greater risk of heatstroke.
 If your dog has been unwell, especially with diarrhoea or vomiting, they are more likely to be dehydrated, so ideally don’t allow them to exercise until they are fully recovered.
 Allowing your dog to drink tap water (typically between 10-15oC depending on the time of year) will help them to cool, and maintain hydration.
 Again you need to know your dog.
 If they are likely to drink a 2 litre bowl dry in one sitting and ask for more, you may need to stagger their intake, but most dogs will drink as needed.